blib-la/captain/README.md

 ## Key Features

-- **Versatile AI Tool Integration** ✅: Seamlessly connect with various AI tools and models for diverse functionalities.
+- **Versatile AI Tool Integration**: Seamlessly connect with various AI tools and models for diverse functionalities.
-- **Local and Online Modes** ✅: Operate fully offline after initial model downloads or connect with online AI services like OpenAI's GPT and RunPod.
+- **Local and Online Modes**: Operate fully offline after initial model downloads or connect with online AI services like OpenAI's GPT and RunPod.
-- **Self-Contained Application** ✅: Enjoy the simplicity of a single `.exe` file with no need for installing Python dependencies or other software.
+- **Self-Contained Application**: Enjoy the simplicity of a single `.exe` file with no need for installing Python dependencies or other software.
-- **Open Source and Free** ✅: Accessible AI for everyone, with the full source code available for modification and extension.
+- **Open Source and Free**: Accessible AI for everyone, with the full source code available for modification and extension.
-- **Dynamic AI Model Marketplace** ✅: Easily download and update Stable Diffusion checkpoints directly through the in-app marketplace.
+- **Dynamic AI Model Marketplace**: Easily download and update Stable Diffusion checkpoints, LoRAs or other models directly through the in-app marketplace.
-- **Image Captioning** 🖼️: Start with state-of-the-art automatic captioning powered by multiple AI methods.
+- **Image Captioning** : Start with state-of-the-art automatic captioning powered by multiple AI methods.

-## Planned Features

-- **Training and Fine-Tuning** ⏳: Personalize and train AI models directly within Captain.
-- **Cross-Platform Compatibility** ⏳: We're steering towards supporting Linux and macOS users soon.
-- **Expanded Local Models** 🧠: Look forward to local models like CLIP for context-aware captions and Llava, offering multi-modal capabilities akin to GPT-Vision.
-- **AI-Assisted Creativity** 🎨: Future updates will introduce live painting with AI.

 ## Getting Started